velascojk/velascojk/README.md

 ### About me
 I'm an aspiring frontend developer with a strong passion for building responsive and performant web applications with great user experiences.

-Continuing to learn and hopefully have an opportunity to break into the world of tech.

 <br/>